 Borrowing from the experience of pilot projects around the world, the academic and practical expertise of our Hunter/CUNY faculty associates, and our 7years of experience, SDMNY has developed, piloted and refined a three-phase facilitation model by which persons with intellectual and developmental disabilities (who we call Decision-Makers) can choose trusted persons in their lives—often family members, neighbors, or friends—to support them in making decisions in a variety of areas.

 In the SDMNY process, a trained facilitator, supervised by an experienced mentor, works with the Decision-Maker and their chosen Supporters to negotiate and formalize an agreement, the Supported Decision-Making Agreement (SDMA), that sets out the responsibilities and obligations of the parties.
-Facilitation meetings are generally an hour long and can take place monthly or more frequently, as the parties agree.
+Facilitation meetings are generally an hour long and can take place bi-weekly or monthly, or as the parties agree.
 On average, the facilitation process requires about 14 meetings and, since the COVID-19 pandemic, have been held remotely, with protocols developed by SDMNY.

 The facilitation process allows the Decision-Maker to explore how decisions are made, the different areas in which they may want support (health care, education, living arrangements, finances, etc.), and the kinds of support they may want/need in making decisions in each of those areas (gathering information; understanding the information; identifying alternatives; considering consequences; weighing the alternatives; communicating the decision to third parties; implementing the decision).
 Decision-Makers identify persons they want as their Supporters and the kinds of support, in a particular area, they want from each Supporter.

 For example, a Decision-Maker might choose their mother to give support in gathering and understanding information about health care decisions, their dad to support them in developing alternatives and considering consequences about financial decisions, and a sibling and a friend to provide support in gathering information and weighing alternatives in choices about intimacy and relationships.